Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

   * Algorithms(s): ES (meta-level) + EAs (GA | ES | DE)
   * Problem(s):
   * Computing platform: On a supercomputer cluster (128 processors)
-* Dawkins, R., 2019.
-The evolution of evolvability.
-In Artificial life (pp. 201-220).
-Routledge.
 * Harrington, K.I., Spector, L., Pollack, J.B. and O'Reilly, U.M., 2012, July.
 Autoconstructive evolution for structural problems.
 In Proceedings of Annual Conference companion on Genetic and evolutionary computation (pp. 75-82).
 * Branke, J. and Elomari, J.A., 2012, July.
 Meta-optimization for parameter tuning with a flexible computing budget.
 In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 1245-1252).
 * Adenso-Diaz, B. and Laguna, M., 2006.
 Fine-tuning of algorithms using fractional experimental designs and local search.
 Operations Research, 54(1), pp.99-114.